usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     This create a development environment located at `.nox/dev`.

-  - Alternativley, you can create centrally located conda environmentment using the command:
+  - Alternatively, you can create centrally located conda environmentment using the command:

     ```bash